MicrosoftDocs/dataexplorer-docs/data-explorer/kqlmagic.md

 ## Query and visualize

 Query data using the [render operator](kusto/query/renderoperator.md) and visualize data using the ploy.ly library.
-This query and visualization supplies an integrated experience that uses native KQL. kqlmagic supports most charts except `timepivot`, `pivotchart`, and `ladderchart`.
+This query and visualization supplies an integrated experience that uses native KQL.
+Kqlmagic supports most charts except `timepivot`, `pivotchart`, and `ladderchart`.
 Render is supported with all attributes except `kind`, `ysplit`, and `accumulate`.

 ### Query and render piechart